 What is antiphospholipid syndrome?

-Antiphospholipid syndrome (APS) is sometimes called Hughes' syndrome.
-It is a disease that affects the blood and makes it more likely to clot than normal - a thrombophilia.
+Antiphospholipid syndrome (APS) - also called Hughes' syndrome - makes blood more likely than normal to clot (a thrombophilia).
 This can lead to unwanted blood clots (called thromboses) forming within blood vessels.

 APS can cause disability, serious illness and even death in a pregnant woman or her unborn baby if untreated.
 Unfortunately, it is a disease that is often under-recognised and under-diagnosed.
 This is probably because it can cause so many different problems, many of which have other, more common causes.
 Early diagnosis is important to try to prevent serious complications.